GraphSAGE: Inductive Learning on Large Graphs

 |---|---|---|

-The LSTM aggregator technically violates permutation invariance (LSTMs care about input order) — GraphSAGE handles this by randomly permuting neighbour order each training step, which empirically works well.
+The LSTM aggregator violates permutation invariance (an LSTM cares about input order) — GraphSAGE handles this by applying it to a random permutation of the neighbours, which empirically works well but gives no invariance guarantee.

 Mini-Batch Training